 Therefore, while Anchor Hocking bakeware's shattering may catch a consumer off-guard, it is actually an indication that your bakeware was carefully manufactured with durability and your safety in mind.

 Today, all U.S.-manufactured glass bakeware regardless of manufacturer is tempered soda-lime-silicate.
-Anchor Hocking has been manufacturing tempered soda-lime-silicate bakeware for almost 30 years.
+Anchor Hocking has been manufacturing tempered soda-lime-silicate bakeware for nearly 40 years.
 Prior to that time, most glass bakeware was annealed borosilicate.

 Recent accusations have mistakenly claimed that borosilicate is a better material for glass bakeware.
 Tempered soda-lime-silicate is stronger and more durable, breaks into relatively small pieces (some may be larger) generally lacking sharp edges and shards when it does break, and is a more environmentally friendly product.
 Anchor Hocking's thermally-strengthened soda-lime-silicate glass bakeware is fully suitable and safe for oven use.
 It is thermally treated or tempered to more than double the mechanical strength of annealed borosilicate.
 Anchor Hocking's tempered soda-lime-silicate has equal to or greater thermal shock resistance than annealed borosilicate glass bakeware.
 Tempered soda-lime-silicate has resulted in significantly fewer failures and, most importantly, fewer severe injuries than annealed borosilicate over decades of use.
 Indeed, reports of glass bakeware breakage filed with the CPSC markedly declined after the change from borosilicate glass to tempered soda-lime-silicate glass.